ivanrod/polobx/Readme.md

 #### getStateProperty(store:string, path:string)

-Gets a field/property of the selected store.
+Get a field/property of the selected store.

-Returned value is just a copy of the store property, you only can modify it dispatching an action.
+Returned value is just a copy of the store property, you can only modify it when dispatching an action.

 Example: